chardon55/Silk-Carousel/README.md

 ---

-*The min files were created via HookyQR's Minify for VS Code v0.4.3.*
+*The min files were created via Minify for VS Code v0.4.3 and MinifyAll for VS Code 1.3.4*

 The updates are coming.
 Thanks for your support!